 The unstable political climate in prominent outsourcing countries can cause increasing geopolitical risks for businesses.
 The Philippines, one of the world’s most popular outsourcing locations, is frequently a victim of political unrest which seems to flare up without warning.
 This is true of many developing countries that are generally go-tos when looking to outsource work.

 Whether the issue is a government shutdown, military coup, riots over an election, or pressure involving drug cartels – all of these “far away” issues could quickly become much more real when your project or business is directly impacted because of the fallout.

 An Offshoring Alternative: Onshoring within the United States

 Fortunately, there’s no need to look overseas for quality software services.
 A simpler and more effective outsourcing alternative is onshoring.
 Onshoring is a business practice where companies source services from within their own country.

-For example, a company located in Los Angeles or New York City can reduce costs by contracting services from a company located in smaller cities in New Mexico or the South, where living costs and prices are much lower.
+For example, a company located in Los Angeles or New York City can reduce costs by contracting services from a company located in smaller cities in Middle America, where living costs and prices are much lower.

 The blend of finding quality talent at an affordable price point is quite advantageous for companies located within the United States.
 By working with a company located in the same country, both parties will benefit from more convenient time zones, faster and cheaper business travel, and easier collaboration.

 Rural Sourcing: The Nation’s Leading Onshoring Partner

-If you’re looking for an offshore alternative for your organization’s IT solutions, Rural Sourcing can help.
+If you’re looking for an onshore alternative for your organization’s IT solutions, Rural Sourcing can help.
 As the leader in domestic sourcing, Rural Sourcing’s innovative domestic model eliminates the obstacles of data security, IP protection, political concern, time zones, distance, language barriers, and more.
-We help bring jobs back to the United States and provide high-quality work at a fraction of the price of providers in major metro areas.
+We help keep jobs in the United States, and provide high-quality work at a fraction of the price of providers in major metro areas.